Estelle Bennett: Personal life and death

 She married the group's road manager, Joe Dong; the couple had a daughter.
 Her mental health deteriorated in the following years.
-It was reported that, during a visit to fellow former Ronette Nedra Talley, she slept through her own baby daughter's crying.
+It was reported that, during a visit to fellow former Ronette, Nedra Talley, she slept through her own baby daughter's crying.
 She was reported to have had periods of homelessness, during which she would approach strangers in the streets of New York, telling people that she would be singing with the Ronettes in a jazz club.

+In the 2024 documentary Beatles '64, sister Ronnie claimed Bennett was dating George Harrison in early 1964.

 Bennett died of colon cancer, aged 67, at her home in Englewood, New Jersey.
 Her body was discovered on February 11, 2009.
-A week after her death, it was revealed that she had had anorexia nervosa and schizophrenia in the years after the Ronettes' breakup and that she had subsequently been homeless in New York City.
+A week after her death, it was revealed that she had anorexia nervosa and schizophrenia in the years after the Ronettes' breakup and that she had subsequently been homeless in New York City.